Guidance on the expansion of early years provision via Flying Start, from September 2022.

 In their plans, local authorities are required to demonstrate alignment with their Welsh in Education Strategic Plans (WESPs) and Childcare Sufficiency Assessments (CSA) as well as considering opportunities for promoting the benefits of multilingualism from an early age, helping parents make an informed choice about childcare provision, building on existing programmes and initiatives and working with other organisations such as Mentrau Iaith, Urdd, local primary schools, Family Information Service, including CWLWM members.

-30. How will you ensure there are enough childcare places to support the expansion across Wales?
+- How will you ensure that there are enough childcare places to support the expansion across Wales?

-We are making an additional £70 million available in capital funding to local authorities during the next three years.
+We have made an additional £70 million available in capital funding to local authorities in the three years to March 2025.
 This is to enable them to develop new settings or to improve existing settings across the whole childcare sector so that additional childcare spaces can be created.